gitameditha/mobileAuthentication/README.md

 1.Pull this Project
-2.change path Test case "start application" from "D:\Downloads\MaterialLoginExample" to your path 3.run it using your nadroid device or simulator
+2.change path Test case "start application" from "D:\Downloads\MaterialLoginExample" to your path 3.Download node.js and install it
+4.download appium and install it
+5.change appium path in your katalon
+6.run it using your nadroid device or simulator